 - 1. What is the prime objective of material control?
 It is said that in any system of material control there are always two counteracting or opposing factors.
 What are these and why do these factors arise? - 2.
 What are the principal forms generally required to be used in connection with purchasing and receiving of stores?
 Briefly describe them and design any one of the forms that are used. - 3.
 Explain the meaning and importance of material control and mention the main requisites of an adequate system of material control. - 4.
 What is a purchase order?
 To whom should the copies of a purchase order be sent and why?
 Give a specimen form of purchase order, assuming the particulars to be filled in. - 5.
-Enumerate the advantages and disadvantages of a centralized stores system. - 6.
+Enumerate the advantages and disadvantages of a centralised stores system. - 6.
 What is Re-ordering Level?
 Explain its relationships with Maximum and Minimum Stock Levels.
 What are the factors to be considered in fixing Re-ordering Level and Quantity?
 Under what circumstances would you recommend revision of levels? - 7.
 What is Bin Card?
 Give a specimen form of the Bin Card and discuss its utility. - 8.
 "The Perpetual Inventory System is an Integral part of material control".
 Discuss this statement by bringing out briefly the salient features and the advantages of this system. - 9.
 What is Economic Order Quantity?
 How is it calculated? - 10.
 What are the main factors which you would consider before selecting a method of pricing material issues? - 11.
 What is meant by Bill of Materials?
 When will you recommend drawal of stores under Bill of Materials as opposed to individual requisition? - 12.
 What are the stores that normally come under "Packing Materials"?
-What are the major classifications of packing expenses and how they are treated in cost?
+What are the major classifications of packing expenses and how they are treated in cost? - 13.
+How would you deal with the following in Cost Accounts? - (a) Packing cost - (b) Cost of Tools - 14.
+Write short notes on the following: - (a) ABC analysis. - (b) VED analysis. - (c) Treatment of Scrap in costing. - (d) Valuation of work in progress. - (e) Moving Average Price Method of material issue valuation. - (f) Just in time - (g) Bin Card vs. Stores Ledger - (h) Principles of valuation of receipt of material as per CAS 6. - (i) Re-order level

-- 13. How would you deal with the following in Cost Accounts? - (a) Packing cost - (b) Cost of Tools - 14.
-Write short notes on the following: - (a) ABC analysis. - (b) VED analysis. - (c) Treatment of Scrap in costing. - (d) Valuation of work in progress. - (e) Moving Average Price Method of material issue valuation. - (f) Just in time - (g) Bin Card vs. Stores Ledger - (h) Principles of valuation of receipt of material as per CAS 6. - 15.
-Which of the following statements are true? - (a) Perpetual inventory system enables management to ascertain stock at any time without physical inventory being taken. - (b) Continuous stock taking is not an essential feature to the perpetual inventory system. - (c) Bin card is a record of both quantities and value. - (d) VED analysis is used primarily for control of spare parts. - (e) ABC analysis is not based on the concept of selection inventory management. - (f) Stores ledger is maintained in the stores department. - (g) Purchase requisition is usually prepared by the storekeeper. - (h) In centralized purchasing all purchases are made by the purchasing department. - (i) Weighted average method of pricing issue of materials involves adding all the different prices and dividing by the number of such prices. - (j) Material returned note is prepared to keep a record of return of surplus materials to stores. - (k) Under the average price method of valuing material issues, a new issue price is determined after each purchase.
+- (i) Maximum stock level - (k) Minimum stock level - 15.
+How normal and abnormal loss of material are treated in Cost Accounts? - 16.
+Discuss the concept of ABC Analysis as a measure of inventory control? - 17.
+Which of the following statements are true? - (a) Perpetual inventory system enables management to ascertain stock at any time without physical inventory being taken. - (b) Continuous stock taking is not an essential feature to the perpetual inventory system. - (c) Bin card is a record of both quantities and value. - (d) VED analysis is used primarily for control of spare parts. - (e) ABC analysis is not based on the concept of selection inventory management. - (f) Stores ledger is maintained in the stores department. - (g) Purchase requisition is usually prepared by the storekeeper. - (h) In centralised purchasing all purchases are made by the purchasing department. - (i) Weighted average method of pricing issue of materials involves adding all the different prices and dividing by the number of such prices. - (j) Material returned note is prepared to keep a record of return of surplus materials to stores. - (k) Under the average price method of valuing material issues, a new issue price is determined after each purchase.